AlexBandurin/Machine_Learning_DeepLearning.AI/README.md

 Below are links to the notebooks in this repository along with the topics covered/assignment overview.

 - **Gradient descent**
-  Using gradient descent to minimize a cost function.
-  [Gradient Descent - Course 1, Week 1](https://github.com/AlexBandurin/Machine_Learning_DeepLearning.AI/blob/master/C1_W1_Lab04_Gradient_Descent_Soln.ipynb)
+  Using gradient descent to minimize a cost function.<br> [Gradient Descent - Course 1, Week 1](https://github.com/AlexBandurin/Machine_Learning_DeepLearning.AI/blob/master/C1_W1_Lab04_Gradient_Descent_Soln.ipynb)

 - **Linear Regression**